fastvideo/gpu-camera-sample/README.md

 * <a href="https://imaginghub.com/projects/455-real-time-image-processing-on-nvidia-gpu-with-basler-pylon-and-fastvideo" target="_blank">Real-time Image Processing on NVIDIA GPU with Basler pylon</a> - done
 * Benchmarks for Jetson Xavier NX - done
 * CUDA-11.4 support - done
-* Support for MIPI CSI-2 cameras - done
+* Support for MIPI CSI-2 camera which is embedded into TX2 - done
 * Support for LUCID Vision Labs cameras - done
+* Support for other MIPI CSI-2 cameras - in progress
 * Support for Emergent Vision Technologies, DALSA, IDS Imaging, Baumer, Kaya Instruments, SVS-Vistek cameras - in progress
 * Transforms to Rec.601 (SD), Rec.709 (HD), Rec.2020 (4K)
 * RAW Bayer codec
 * JPEG2000 encoder and decoder on GPU for camera applications
-* Interoperability with FFmpeg, UltraGrid, and GStreamer
+* Interoperability with FFmpeg, UltraGrid, and gStreamer

 ## Info